apollodao/cw-vault-standard/README.md

 ## How to use Extensions

-If the standard set of `ExecutMsg` and `QueryMsg` variants are not enough for your use case, you can include additional ones by defining an extension.
+If the standard set of `ExecuteMsg` and `QueryMsg` variants are not enough for your use case, you can include additional ones by defining an extension.
 The preferred way to do this is by creating a new enum that extends the exported `VaultStandardExecuteMsg` and `VaultStandardQueryMsg` enums.
 For example:

 ```rust
 pub enum MyExtensionExecuteMsg {